“Are you lost, little lamb?”

 The last two days have been rough.
 Law school has started back up.
 Nothing else has let up.

-Caroline’s mother called her for the first time in months to berate her for how she’s “squandering the goodwill” she earned with the Whitneys and Devillers.
-Hasn’t she at least invited them to one of her father’s fundraisers?
-It’s all well and good if they think she’s a hero, but that means “absolutely nothing” if she’s not actually using it to advance their family’s interests.
+Caroline’s mother called her for the first time in months.
+She berated her daughter for “squandering the goodwill” earned with the Whitneys and Devillers.
+Hasn’t Caroline at least invited them to one of her father’s fundraisers?
+Sure, it’s well and good if they think she’s a hero.
+That means “absolutely nothing” if she’s not using it to advance the family’s interests.
 There’s so much she could be doing.
 Luke and her mother have been doing those things instead.

 Christina Roberts, like any lawyer, only wants to stick to the letter of her agreement.
-She’s kept hounding Caroline over various ‘allowed’ things they can still do to mitigate Amelie’s sentence.
-The Devillers, who seem equally un-thrilled by that same sentence (they really wanted a felony on Amelie’s criminal record), consider the topic closed and are completely uninterested in revisiting it.
-They just want Yvonne to get better—and for Richard Gettis, who remains at large, to be brought in.
-Caroline may find some small comfort in how the media hurricane is mostly fixed on the murderous ex-detective.
+She’s kept hounding Caroline over “allowed” things that can mitigate Amelie’s sentence.
+The Devillers seem equally un-thrilled by that sentence.
+They really wanted a felony on Amelie’s criminal record.
+They consider the topic closed and are completely uninterested in revisiting it.
+They just want Yvonne to get better—and for NOPD to bring in Richard Gettis, who remains at large.
+Caroline may take comfort in the media hurricane’s fixation on the murderous ex-detective.

 Her publicity-hungry family doesn’t.
 Claire wanted Caroline to do a TV interview.
-She’s had to make do with having her daughter, together with Luke, speak to reporters from a number of media outlets.
-They acted sympathetic, but they hounded Caroline for as many gory details about the event as they could.
+She’s made do with having Luke and her daughter speak to reporters from assorted media outlets.
+They acted sympathetic.
+Then they hounded Caroline for as many gory details about the event as they could.
 Jackson Kibbe, the family’s designated media hitman, was especially relentless.
 He even asked if she “had any regrets” or “would’ve done anything differently.”

 The Whitneys are doing terrible.
-Sarah remains stable in a medically induced coma, but it’s anyone’s guess how much is going to be left of the probably brain-damaged teenager’s mind when the doctors wake her up.
-The family’s affect towards Caroline has been a discomfiting combination of deeply mournful and profusely grateful.
-Lyman, when he isn’t fixatedly staring at his watch, has been talking out loud to his decade-dead daughter Rebecca.
-Carson may have said this was all Gettis’ fault, but that haunting question of whether Caroline could have done more still remains.
+Sarah remains stable in a medically induced coma.
+It’s anyone’s guess how much will be left of her mind when she wakes up.
+There’s probably brain damage.
+The family’s affect towards Caroline has been simultaneously mournful and grateful.
+Lyman, when he isn’t staring at his watch, has been talking out loud to his decade-dead daughter Rebecca.
+Carson said this was Gettis’ fault.
+But the question remains: could Caroline have done more?
 Maybe Sarah would be okay if Caroline had worked her first.
 Yvonne was the less injured of the two.

-Law school’s attendance requirements, meanwhile, mean Caroline can’t skip class and stay enrolled, even if she maintains good grades.
+Law school’s attendance requirements, meanwhile, mean Caroline can’t skip class and stay enrolled.
+Not even if she maintains good grades.
 Carson has offered to put in a word with her professors that she’s going through some rough times.
-Gabriel has dared ask the unthinkable question of whether she should take the semester off.
+Gabriel has dared ask the unthinkable: should she take the semester off?

-Aimee had observed Caroline seemed to be “sleeping really badly” before presenting her with a solution: Southern Decadence, the so-called gay Mardi Gras.
-But there is no Ash Wednesday following its revels for the multitude of penitents to pray, fast, and repent their sins.
-They will simply head home, perhaps poorer, certainly exhausted, some with stories to share, and some with secrets to keep forever.
+Aimee observed Caroline seemed to be “sleeping really badly.”
+She presented a solution: Southern Decadence, the so-called gay Mardi Gras.
+But there is no Ash Wednesday after its revels to repent one’s sins.
+Partygoers will simply head home, perhaps poorer, certainly exhausted.
+Some with stories to share.
+Some with secrets to keep forever.

-Caroline: It’s taken weeks, months of working on her by her best friend, though perhaps that wouldn’t have mattered after the shooting.
-Caroline’s resolve was already crumbling, already worn down, but that night brought down too many walls.
-Between it and the backlash from it, the pressure from the family, the arrangement with Roberts, the never-ending headache of juggling school, and work, and responsibilities to the family… it’s just too much.
+Caroline: It’s taken weeks, months of working on her by her best friend.
+Perhaps that wouldn’t have mattered after the shooting.
+Caroline’s resolve was already crumbling.
+Already worn down.
+That night brought down too many walls.
+Between it and the backlash from it, the pressure from the family, the arrangement with Roberts, the never-ending headache of juggling school, and work, and responsibilities to the family… it’s too much.
 It never stops.
 She needs to get away.
 Away from who she is.
 From what she’s seen.
-Needs to block out the memory of blood weakly pumping out between her fingers and the nightmares where teenage girls are screaming, are dying, and she feels so helpless.
+She needs to block out the memory of blood pumping between her fingers.
+She needs to banish the nightmares where teenage girls are screaming, dying, and she feels so helpless.